xmagickit/Madness_Simulation/R/README.md

   * Scrapes the results of all games played in the men's and women's leagues since the 2002 season from ESPN.
   * Games against lower division teams are included in the result.
 * `teams.R`
-  * Scrapes the team information (name, id, and slug) for currently active teams from ESPN.
+  * Scrapes the team information (name, id, and slug) for teams that appear at any point in ESPN's schedule.
-  * Teams that are no longer exist or are not currently D1 teams do not appear in the table.
+  * Teams that have never appeared as D1 teams do not appear in the table.

 ## model/